sematext/docs/docs/guide/integrations-guide.md

 - transfer or disable App
 - get to monitoring installation instructions

-You can also add new integrations and filter and search existing App using table search functionality.App table contains following information:
+You can also add new integrations and filter and search existing App using table search functionality.
+The App table contains following information:

 - Type illustrated using integration type logo link to provide visual clue should App naming convention not include any reference to the type
 - Application Name